 Note also that JBI has transitioned to become an online-only journal, given the straightforward access to all content online.
 The journal has also moved to an article-based publishing model which has a positive effect on the satisfaction of authors who submit papers to special issues.
 A recent editorial describes those changes in detail

 Checklist for submitting a Proposal for a Special Issue

 - Before you begin, please check whether Special Issues on related topics have been published in JBI in the recent 3 years, as well as in other journals in the field (e.g., JAMIA, Artificial Intelligence in Medicine, International Journal of Medical Informatics, Methods of Information in Medicine, etc.).
 Please indicate the last time a related topic has been the focus of a Special Issue, the date, title of the special issue, and journal.- a tentative title,

 - names of the guest editors (with URL to an informative "home page" that includes a list of publications),- past involvement of the guest editor(s) with JBI as authors or reviewers,

-- a one or two paragraph description of the scope (which you will be able to recycle in your call for papers),- a suggested submission deadline (between Sept.
-1 and April 15 of any year),
+- a one or two paragraph description of the scope (which you will be able to recycle in your call for papers),- a suggested submission deadline (between June 15 and October 1 of any year),

 - March 1, 2020: Submission of full papers